syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Styles.md

 ## Border Customization

-* SfDatagrid allows you to customize the grid borders to vertical, horizontal or both based on requirements. you have override the `DataGridStyle.GetGridLinesVisibility` method.
+* SfDatagrid allows you to customize the grid borders to vertical, horizontal, both or none based on requirements.
+You have overridden the `DataGridStyle.GetGridLinesVisibility` method.

 {% highlight c# %}